talkable/talkable-docs/README-devops.md

 1. **Containerized Components**:

-   - **Sphinx (Local Development)**: Uses `sphinx-autobuild` with live reloading for local development, serving on port 8000.
+   - **Sphinx (Local Development)**: Uses `docker-compose-local.yml` with `sphinx-autobuild` for live reloading, serving on port 8000.
+Mounts source directory for real-time updates.
-   - **Nginx (Production)**: Handles HTTP requests, serves static HTML files, manages URL redirection, and dynamically serves environment-specific `robots.txt` files.
+   - **Nginx (Production)**: Uses `docker-compose.yml` with multi-stage build to serve static HTML files, manage URL redirection, and dynamically serve environment-specific `robots.txt` files.
-   - **Multi-stage Build**: Uses a builder stage with Python/UV to generate static HTML files from source documentation, then copies them to the Nginx stage for serving.
+   - **Multi-stage Build**: Production builds use a builder stage with Python/UV to generate static HTML files, then copies them to the Nginx stage for serving.

 2. **Environment-Specific Behavior**:

    - Configured via a `.env` file for flexibility.
    - Supports dynamic environment-specific behavior, such as serving different `robots.txt` files based on the `ENVIRONMENT` variable.
-   - Uses Docker Compose profiles to manage different deployment scenarios (`local` for development, `prod` for staging/production).
+   - Uses separate Docker Compose files for different deployment scenarios (`docker-compose-local.yml` for development, `docker-compose.yml` for staging/production).
    - `ENVIRONMENT` variable is used for all deployments including local development, with fallback to `production` if not specified.

 3. **Efficient Architecture**: